NOTICE OF PRIVACY PRACTICES

-Pennsylvania Counseling Services, Inc. (“PCS”) has locations in Adams, Berks, Cumberland, Dauphin, Franklin, Fulton, Lancaster, Lebanon, Perry and York Counties with a corporate mailing address of 200 North 7th Street, Lebanon, PA 17046.
+Pennsylvania Counseling Services, Inc. (“PCS”) has locations in Adams, Berks, Cumberland, Dauphin, Franklin, Lancaster, Lebanon and York Counties with a corporate mailing address of 200 North 7th Street, Lebanon, PA 17046.
 PCS provides outpatient mental and behavioral health services, drug and alcohol prevention and rehabilitation services, and other related counseling and medical services.

 We are required by law to maintain the privacy of your health information.
 This Notice describes our legal duties and privacy practices.
 This Notice tells you how we may use and disclose your health information.
 This Notice also describes your rights and how you may exercise your rights.
 PCS agrees to abide by the terms of this Notice.

 - Your Protected Health Information.
 We refer to your mental, behavioral, substance abuse, medical and other health care information as “protected health information” or “PHI.”
 PHI is health information we have collected in our records from you or received from other health care providers, health plans or the county.
 It may include information about your past, present or future physical or mental health or condition.
 For example, PHI in your records could include your diagnosis, treatment plan or evaluations.
 PHI also includes information about payment for services.